Rubusch/ansible__raspberry/README.md

 - quickfix: describe how and where to set hostname
 - fix: make target hostname a parameter
 - fix: make target IP a parameter
-- add: make a saleae role to install saleae (makes sense if we have power, e.g. on RPI5)

 ## Preparation